aFarkas/lazysizes/README.md

 Fixes, PRs and issues are always welcome, make sure to create a new branch from the **master** (not the gh-pages branch), validate against JShint and test in all browsers.
 In case of an API/documentation change make sure to also document it here in the readme.md.

 ##Why lazysizes
-In the past I often struggeled using lazy image loaders, because the "main check function" is called repeatedly and with a high frequency.
+In the past I often struggled using lazy image loaders, because the "main check function" is called repeatedly and with a high frequency.
 Which makes it hard to fullfill two purposes runtime and memory efficiency.
 And looking into the source code of most so called lazy loaders often also unveils lazy developers...

 But in a world of responsive retina optimized images on the one hand and JS widgets like carousels or tabs (a lot of initially hidden images) on the other hand lazy loading images becomes more and more important.
 And therefore I created this project.
 And in fact **lazysizes** is different.